cesar-saaavedra/ecommerce-analytics-portfolio/modelo_relacional/README.md

 ## Included files
 - `Sales Data Model.png`: Visual diagram of the relational model.
-- `Sales Data Model.sql`: Script to create the tables and relationships in a SQL database system.
+- `Sales Data Model.sql`: Script to create the tables and relationships of the model in a SQL database system using (dbdiagram.io).

 ## Suggested usage